 Mr. Dunn represents corporations, executives, insurance carriers and individuals in a variety of cases involving commercial disputes, employment law, catastrophic subrogation losses, partnership issues, arbitration, class actions, business torts, breach of contract, “business divorce,” shareholder oppression, non-competes, trade secrets, Qui Tam and significant personal injury matters.

-Mr. Dunn has represented three of Barron’s Top 100 Wall Street Brokers.
+Mr. Dunn has represented four of Barron’s Top 100 Wall Street Financial Advisors.

 Mr. Dunn received a B.A., cum laude, with Departmental Distinction in English, from Southern Methodist University in 1980.
 He received a J.D., with honors, from the University of Texas in 1983.
 At the University of Texas Law School, he served as a Note Editor of the Texas Law Review from 1982-83 and was a member of the Board of Advocates from 1981-83.
 He clerked for the Honorable Reynaldo Garza of the U.S. Fifth Circuit Court of Appeals from 1983-84.

 Mr. Dunn is a prolific active author and speaker.
+He authored the Triple Threat Discovery book distributed by James Publishing.
 He co-authored the Texas Trial Plans and Forms book published by James Publishing.
 He also authored the discovery chapter and the forms for Texas Employment Law, a two-volume series published by James Publishing, and serves on its Editorial Advisory Board.
 He has written more than 20 articles on a variety of legal issues.

-Mr. Dunn taught at Southern Methodist University as an Adjunct Professor for 16 years.
-Mr. Dunn is a partner in the law firm of Clouse Dunn Khoshbin LLP.
+Mr. Dunn taught at Southern Methodist University as an Adjunct Professor for 18 years.
+Mr. Dunn is a partner in the law firm of Clouse Dunn LLP.